VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ### Updating the Console Output

-Let’s update the `if (hitResult.Succeeded)` block to include additional output options:
+Let’s update the `if (hitResult.Succeeded) {}` block by adding two lines to include additional output options:

 ```csharp
 if (hitResult.Succeeded)